 An earlier template refers to hearing someone in your current life as if that person was someone you had suffered from earlier in your life.

 Personalizing involves reacting to what someone does by taking it personally, as if it is a negative message about or to you.
 While that interpretation may have a grain of truth, it often misses on the larger realities

 Stephanie took her soon-to-be-ex's husband John's uncooperative behavior as signs that she was being punished.
 In Stephanies's first example, the 8-year-old part of her took over so that she reacted to John in the same as when her harshly punitive father used to punish her.
+The reaction to John was based on the template she had formed in the earlier-in-life interactions with her father.
 She also personalized John's irritation, hearing it as a sign that John was punishing her, In fact, she was missing altogether the reality that John's irritation in fact stemmed from profound sadness that his wife had decided to leave him.

 In the second example, Stephanie interpreted John's irritated voice as a sign that in his eyes she was insufficient.
 In this case, Stephanie was interpreting John's irritability as if it was the frequently irritated voice of her older brother as they were growing up.
 Her brother's stance toward her had often included "See how much bigger and better I am than you are."
 In reality, John actually felt defensive, believing as he often had in the marriage that he couldn't do anything "right," anything that would please Stephanie.

 That phrase "made me feel" often signals that:

 a) someone is probably interpreting what they hear through the template of what that message would have conveyed in an earlier relationship

 b) the interpretation has an element of personalizing, that is of taking the comment personally.